 - Warning: Do not try this against your production applications, Siege can very easily kick over servers, and require you to restart server services.

-More commonly you do not want to slam a single sever URL with one request because they does not simulate real world traffic.
-Users do not just hit your home page repeatedly.
+More commonly you do not want to slam a single sever URL with one request because this does not simulate real world traffic.
+Users do not just hit your home page repeatedly with no delay between.

 $ siege -c 50 -d 10 -i -f /PathToFile/siegeTest.txt